FiatAccompli/civ6-maptacks/README.md

 are touching the same files you're asking for trouble.
 Map Tacks Plus is compatible with Unique District Icons and uses the unique icons for districts as well as mods that add new civilizations/districts/units.

+### Version History
+* 1.0.1 - Updated for Gathering Storm release.
+Changed key binding behavior so it is now push key then select hex with mouse rather than push key to select current hex the mouse is over.
+I realize this is slightly less convenient, but it meshes better with another mod I have in the works.